 Using a veneer on your faux beam will get rid of the edges you normally expect when you join the three sides together.
-They are very simple to work with – as long as you are working indoors where the moisture and temperature is controlled.
+Veneers are very simple to work with – as long as you are working indoors where the moisture and temperature is controlled and is the same environment where the beam will be installed.
 Here is a link to where I buy mine (I don’t make anything if you click on it) Veneer Suppplies

 I’m going to write this tutorial as though you are making a 16′ beam – even though mine was 14′ – because the cost is the same and you can adjust your own measurements accordingly.

 Some of the links I share are affiliate links, and if you purchase through them it won’t cost you any extra, however, I may be paid a small commission.
 That small support helps me keep the lights on and we appreciate all of it.

 Table of Contents for Building Faux Wood Beam

 - Supplies to build the beam

 - Supplies for installing the Beam

 - Adding veneer to your faux wood beam

 - Attaching the beam to the ceiling

 What you will need to build the beam